appscode/blog/content/post/kubestash-v2024.4.27/index.md

 #### Monitoring KubeStash

 We've added support for monitoring KubeStash via [Prometheus](https://prometheus.io/).
 You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) to monitor KubeStash.
 KubeStash monitoring metrics source is [Panopticon](https://appscode.com/blog/post/introducing-panopticon/) which is a generic state metric exporter for Kubernetes developed by AppsCode.
 It watches KubeStash CRDs and export necessary metrics.
-You can get necessary metrics related to backup, restore and repository/backend.
+You can get necessary metrics related to backup, restore and backend resources.

 To enhance monitoring feature, we also provide a pre-built Grafana dashboard which provides an elegant graphical user interface to visualize KubeStash data.
 By importing `kubestash_dashboard.json` file, you should see the KubeStash dashboard similar to this.